 - All work on or near the railway infrastructure must be carried out strictly in accordance with railway regulations. - Always observe Network Rail codes of practice. - Work must be carried out in accordance to rulebook GE/RT 8000 and all safety precautions must be followed at all times. - Attention must be paid to Railway Group Standards and all safety precautions must be followed at all times. - All staff must be fully trained and certified as competent to use this piece of equipment on railway infrastructure by the owner/operator. - When working on electrically operated routes, be sure to observe official regulations.
-Always observe minimum clearance from overhead wires. - Ensure a relevant C Form is obtained. - Never use in 3rd and 4th rail areas. - Never use on track without a possession. - Never work on track under live OLE. - Never use on track when trains are running. - Never On/Off-Track in areas with close proximity hazards such as in station platforms under/on bridges, in tunnels or in areas with low overhead structures or line side structures.
+Always observe minimum clearance from overhead wires. - Ensure a relevant C Form is obtained. - Never use in 3rd and 4th rail areas. - Never use on track without a possession. - Never use on track under live OLE. - Never use on track when trains are running without the high performance ALO virtual wall limits set on the RCI. - Never On/Off-Track in areas with close proximity hazards such as in station platforms under/on bridges, in tunnels or in areas with low overhead structures or line side structures.